elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-5-networking.md

 ### DNS configuration

-Now let&#8217;s check out how basic DNS client works in RHEL.
+Now let's check out how basic DNS client works in RHEL.
 From the deployment guide:

 > **8&#46;1.
 Network Configuration Files**
 >